Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Mudgee Surrounds - West had a median income of $47,651 and an average of $62,004 among taxpayers.
-This is lower than the national average, with Rest of NSW having a median of $49,459 and an average of $62,998.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Mudgee Surrounds - West SA2 had a median taxpayer income of $47,651 and an average of $62,004.
+This is lower than the national average.
+Rest of NSW had a median of $49,459 and an average of $62,998.
 Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $53,660 (median) and $69,823 (average).
-Census data indicates household, family and personal incomes in Mudgee Surrounds - West rank modestly, between the 22nd and 30th percentiles.
-Income analysis reveals 28.9% of the population, or 3,386 individuals, fall within the $1,500 - 2,999 income range, similar to surrounding regions where 29.9% occupy this range.
-Housing costs are manageable with 87.0% retained, but disposable income is below average at the 34th percentile.
+Census data indicates household, family, and personal incomes rank modestly in Mudgee Surrounds - West, between the 21st and 29th percentiles.
+Income analysis reveals 28.9% of the population (3,386 individuals) fall within the $1,500 - $2,999 income range, similar to surrounding regions at 29.9%.
+Housing costs allow for retention of 87.0%, but disposable income ranks below average at the 34th percentile.

 Frequently Asked Questions - Income